-Now the owner of this house was Ini-init, the Sun, but he was never at home in the daylight, for it was his duty to shine in the sky and give light to all the world.
+Now the owner of this house was Ini-init, the Sun, but he was never at home during the day, for it was his duty to shine in the sky and give light to all the world.
 At the close of the day when the Big Star took his place in the sky to shine through the night, Ini-init returned to his house, but early the next morning he was always off again.

-Now late in the afternoon Ini-init returned from his work and went to fish in the river near his house, and he caught a big fish.
+Now late in the afternoon, Ini-init returned from his work and went to fish in the river near his house, and he caught a big fish.

 While he sat on the bank cleaning his catch, he happened to look up toward his house and was startled to see that it appeared to be on fire.
 He hurried home, but when he reached the house he was in was not burning at all, and he entered.
 On his bed he beheld what looked like a flame of fire, but upon going closer he found that it was a beautiful woman fast asleep.

 Ini-init stood for some time wondering what he should do, and then he decided to cook some food and invite this lovely creature to eat with him.
 He put rice over the fire to boil and cut the fish he had caught into pieces.
 The noise of this woke Aponibolinayen, and she slipped out of the house and back to the top of the betel-nut tree.
 The Sun did not see her leave.
 When the food was prepared he called for her.
 But the bed was empty, and he had to eat alone.
 Ini-init could not sleep well, for all the time he wondered who the beautiful woman could be.
 The next morning, he rose as usual and set forth to shine in the sky, for that was his work.